RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    1. usual params of deep learning ie batch_size, optimizer, learning_rate, etc
    2. optimizer specific params - weight decay, beta1, beta2, gamma, eps
 7. instance -
-   1. training - gpu - mltigpu and multi machine is ok, p2 or p3
+   1. training - gpu - multigpu and multi machine is ok, p2 or p3
    2. inference - cpu or gpu - c4, p2, p3

 #### Semantic Segmentation

-1. Pixel level object classification - tells which object in an image a particular pixel belongs to
+1. **Pixel level object classification** - tells which object in an image a particular pixel belongs to
 2. applications -
-   1. self driving vehicle
+   1. self driving vehicle (autonomous car)
    2. medical image diagnostic
    3. robot sensing
-3. produces a segmentation mask -
+3. Because the semantic segmentation algorithm classifies every pixel in an image, it also provides information about the shapes of the objects contained in the image.
+The segmentation output is represented as a grayscale image, called a *segmentation mask*
 4. input -
    1. For both training and validation - jpg images or png annotations
    2. label maps to descibe annotations
    3. for inference - jpg image accepted
-   4. augmented image format iwth pipe mode
+   4. augmented image format with pipe mode
 5. how to use -
    1. under the hood it is built on Gluon and GluonCV, which is built over Apache MXNet
    2. choice of 3 algos-